-- 1. Herbert Schildt, the Java complete References, 9/e, Tata McGraw Hill, 2014. - 2.
-Y.DanielLiang, An Introduction to JAVA programming, 10/e, Tata - 3.
-McGraw Hill. - 4.
-Kathy Sierra, Head First Java, 2/e, Shr of f Publishers, 2012. - 5.
-Balagurusamy, programming with JAVA, 2/e, Tata McGraw Hill, 2014.
+2. Herbert Schildt, The Java complete References, 9/e, Tata McGraw Hill, 2014.

+1. Y.DanielLiang, An Introduction to JAVA Programming, 10/e, Tata McGraw Hill.
-- Describe the data types, operators and control structures (L2). - Understand the concepts of Object Oriented programming (L2). - Apply attributes of OOP to reap its benefits(L3). - Demonstrate the ease of Handling various scenarios of program execution without abrupt interruption(L2). - Explain the flavour of generics(L2).

-Object Oriented Programming through Java Lab List of Experiments:
+2. Kathy Sierra, Head First Java, 2/e, Shroff Publishers, 2012.

+3. Balagurusamy, Programming with JAVA, 2/e, Tata McGraw Hill, 2014.

+Programs for practical sessions:

-- 1. Develop a program that will take a string from a command line argument and check whether it is a palindrome or not. - 2.
-Given two single dimensional arrays A and B which are sorted in ascending order. write a program to merge them into a single sorted array C that contains every item from arrays A and B in ascending order. - 3.
-Develop a program to implement the following string methods.a) equals() b) compareTo() c) substring() d)indexOf() e) toLowerCase() - 4.
-Develop a program to demonstrate construct oroverloading. - 5.
-Design a vehicle class hierarchy in Java, and develop a program to demonstrate Polymorphism. - 6.
-Develop a program to demonstrate multiple inheritance through interface. - 7.
-Write a program to find the roots of a quadratic equation using interface and packages. - Declare an interface in package Quad1 - Declare another package Quad2 and implement the interface - 8.
-Develop a program to demonstrate exception handling by using FINALLY & MULTIPLE CATCH statements. - 9.
-Write a program to throw a user defined exception for employee details - If an employee age is greater than 50, an age exception must be thrown - 10.
-Develop an applet that receives three numeric values as input from the user and then display the largest of the three. - 11.
-Design a HTML page (web page) describing your profile in one paragraph.
-Design in such a way that it has a heading, a horizontal rule, three links and a photo of your institution. - 12.
-Create an applet program for drawing colour lines, rectangle, filled rectangle, rounded rectangle, filled rounded rectangle, oval, filled oval, arc, fill arc and polygon.
-Every drawing shape should be in different colour. write a text "hello everyone" at the center. - 13.
-Develop a program to illustrate the concept of generic class.
+- 1. Develop a program to demonstrate the use of labelled break and continue statements. - 2.
+Develop a program to demonstrate the use of for each loop. - 3.
+Develop a program to sort an array in ascending and descending order. - 4.
+Develop a program to create a student class and display his details. - 5.
+Develop a program to create an array of objects for employee class. - 6.
+Develop a program that will take a string from a command line argument and check whether it is a palindrome or not. - 7.
+Write a program for finding area of different geometric shapes (Circle, Rectangle and Cube) using method overloading. - 8.
+Write a Program to generate Fibonacci series by using construct or to initialize the data Members. - 9.
+Develop a program to demonstrate construct or overloading. - 10.
+Develop a program to accept a sentence and display the words in it. - 11.
+Design a vehicle class hierarchy in Java, and develop a program to demonstrate Polymorphism. - 12.
+Develop a program to demonstrate multiple inheritance through interface. - 13.
+Write a program to find the roots of a quadratic equation using interface and packages. - Declare an interface in package Quad1 - Declare another package Quad2 and implement the interface - Develop a program to demonstrate exception handling by using THROW, MULTIPLE CATCH &FINALLY statements. - 15.
+Write a program to throw a user define d exception for employee details - If an employee name is a number, a name exception must be thrown.

+21P

+• If an employee age is greater than 50, an age exception must be thrown